JustinMountain/ruby_programming/chess_v2/README.md

   x Needs to check for win conditions x Create game loop in main.rb x Create game description and how to play instructions

+TODO:
+- Create save/load function
+- Needs to prevent King from moving itself in danger
+- Pawn promotes to queen if reaches the end